Maekes/simple-endpoint-cache/README.md

 # simple-endpoint-cache
-A simple caching server, that caches a single Rest API endpoint
+A simple caching server, that caches a single Rest API endpoint.